-Beneficiary Assessment is about getting peoples' own perspectives on development results in a fair way and to use the findings to adapt and steer our (Swiss funded, donor) contribution to development processes.
-It should help us get a better idea of how a project has contributed to its original goals, but it goes beyond this to give the range of development actors (donors, implementers, local stakeholders) greater
+Beneficiary Assessment is about getting people's own perspectives on development results in a fair way and to use the findings to adapt and steer our (Swiss funded, donor) contribution to development processes.
+It should help us get a better idea of how a project has contributed to its original goals, but it goes beyond this as it gives the range of development actors (donors, implementers, local stakeholders) greater

-Here are some video impressions of key players in previous BA exercises:
+Why BA?
+Here some video impressions of key players in previous BA exercises: